For new readers, the following is a post from Michelle of Operation Husband Rescue.

 When I was feeling bored, I would go to the store and spend a buck on a bag of cheap white bread and go stuff those ducks full of enough refined carbs to last them the week.
 The ducks didn’t care that the bread was purchased off the store “quick sale” rack and was probably 5 days past its expiration date.
 Inedible was their favorite flavor.

 The bread eating party always ended fairly quickly though, because the geese would eventually see me and waddle their mean asses over.
 I don’t F with geese.
 Those little bastards will bite your toes clean off.
-(Better get some health Insurance.)
+(Better get some affordable health Insurance.)

 4. Your Own Two Feet Are Your Best (read: Free) Transportation.